History of Yemen: Unification

 In 1990, the two governments reached a full agreement on the joint governing of Yemen, and the countries were merged on 22 May 1990 with Saleh as president.
-The President of South Yemen, Ali Salim al-Beidh, became vice-president.
+The President of South Yemen, Ali Salem al-Beidh, became vice-president.
 A unified parliament was formed and a unity constitution was agreed upon.
 In the 1993 parliamentary election, the first held after unification, the General People's Congress won 122 of 301 seats.

 After the invasion of Kuwait crisis in 1990, Yemen's president opposed military intervention from non-Arab states.
 As a member of the United Nations Security Council for 1990 and 1991, Yemen abstained on a number of UNSC resolutions concerning Iraq and Kuwait and voted against the "use of force resolution".
 The vote outraged the U.S. Saudi Arabia expelled 800,000 Yemenis in 1990 and 1991 to punish Yemen for its opposition to the war.